The First Signs of Parkinson’s Disease You Should Never Ignore

 Early Signs of Parkinson’s Disease You Should Watch For

 The symptoms of Parkinson’s often begin subtly and may be easily mistaken for normal signs of aging.
 However, certain key symptoms, particularly if experienced in combination, should not be ignored.
-Below are the early signs of Parkinson’s disease:
+The following are the early signs of Parkinson’s disease:

 1. Tremors